Family Dinner Data

 Print the one-page plan

-A visible list beats trying to remember dinner while looking for shin guards.
+A list stuck to the fridge beats trying to remember dinner while you hunt for a missing shin guard.

 Keep a car dinner kit